LaravelBlocks/core/README.md

 composer require laravelblocks/core
 ```

-After installed you'll need to run the migration to create a `blocks` table in your database:
+After installed you'll need to run the migration to create the necessary table in your database:

 ```bash
 php artisan migrate